kstenschke/doShell/README.md

 ## Configuration

-Via an optional ``.aml.ini`` file the following optional settings can be
+Via an optional ``.dosh.ini`` file, the following optional settings can be
 given:

 ``bash_editor=nano`` "editor" being e.g. ``vim``, ``nano``, etc.
 ``browser=firefox`` browser to be targeted
+``date_format=Ymn`` ...

 ## Language / syntax

-* autolang is a superset of SHell script:
+* DoSH is a superset of SHell script, scripts can contain all possible shell commands.
-  Non atl-commands are interpreted/passed-on as shell commands.
-* Empty lines are ignored.
-* Whitespace preceding a commamd or comment, used e.g. for indenting is allowed
-* Each line is expected to contain no more than one command
+* DoSH commands look similar to comments, containig pseudo-code
-* Atl-commands are prefixed by #, allowing editors to use existing SHell script highlightning
+* DoSH commands are prefixed by #, allowing editors to use existing shell script highlightning
+* DoSH commands can use any amount of lines
 * Every command is expected to be ended by: ";\n"
-* Whitespace at the end of lines is NOT allowed
-* Comments must be written on separate lines
+* Comments must be prefixed by ``//``

-## Comments

-There are only single-line, no block comments.
-Comments are prefixed by: ``//``.

 ## Runtime macros